quartet – 25 min – available for touring

 A journey through a futuristic dystopian psyche, AndroMeda comments on the lust for the new and shiny and the cost and gain of technology to our humanness.

 The title comes from its meaning in Greek -“ruler of man”.
 In mythology Andromeda is an archetype of beauty and womanhood.
-In the 60’s and 70’s Andromeda Galaxy becomes a synonym to futurism and sci-fy.
+In the 60’s and 70’s Andromeda Galaxy becomes a synonym to futurism and science-fiction.

 In this performance Andromeda is re-imagined as futurist post human women.
 The four dancers invoke past and present in a ritual mirroring Shakespearean witches inside android like bodies.
 Andromeda is not an individual, but rather the present coding of ones and zeroes that create this alienating representation of a woman.
 She is gentle yet commanding, distant and cold.